opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param parameter: Method parameter (not used now).

-    :param minimalPerimeter: Approximates only those contours whose perimeters are not less than  ``minimal_perimeter`` .
+    :param minimal_perimeter: Approximates only those contours whose perimeters are not less than  ``minimal_perimeter`` .
 Other chains are removed from the resulting structure.

     :param recursive: Recursion flag.
 If it is non-zero, the function approximates all chains that can be obtained from  ``chain``  by using the  ``h_next``  or  ``v_next`` links.
 Otherwise, the single input chain is approximated.